InfluxCommunity/influxdb3-python/README.md

 2. A client library for reading and writing data to InfluxDB with IOx.

 # Add a Config
-You can drop a config files call config.json next to the python code:
+You can drop a config file called config.json in the directory where you are running the influx3 command:

 ```json
 {